ICIQ/iciq.github.io/README.md

 I use Ubuntu 12.04 LTS OS to generate the static website from source code.
 Instructions on other operating systems should be similar.

-If you run Jekyll sites for the first time, you may need to install Ruby v2.2.* (tested on v2.2.4) and the `gem` development envirenment.
+If you run Jekyll sites for the first time, you may need to install Ruby v2.2.* (tested on v2.2.4 and v2.3.0) and the `gem` development envirenment.
 I was basically following [this instruction](http://tecadmin.net/install-ruby-on-rails-on-ubuntu/) on my Ubuntu, except for the step of sourcing RVM which I used the following command line instead
 ```